When is George H.W. Bush's funeral?

 Funeral at National Cathedral

-Details and timing of the funeral service at the cathedral in the nation's capital are still being determined.
+The funeral service at the cathedral in the nation's capital is scheduled to be held Wednesday at 11 a.m.
+EST.

 President Donald Trump and first lady Melania announced they will attend, and Wednesday will be declared a national day of mourning, Trump said.
 Trump also ordered federal offices to be closed Wednesday to honor Bush.